splunk/public-o11y-docs/gdi/get-data-in/application/application.rst

    Instrument a Go application <go/get-started>
    Instrument a Ruby application <ruby/get-started>
    Instrument a PHP application <php/get-started>
+   Instrument applications written in other programming languages <other-languages>
    Spans in Splunk Observability Cloud <span-attributes>

 Instrument your back-end services and applications to send metrics and traces to Splunk Observability Cloud.